sfelderman/fullstack-app/README.md

 - ### :white_check_mark: Hookup viewing live TODOs
 - ### :white_check_mark: Hookup editing live TODOs

-- ### Basic Optimistic UI Layer
+- ### :white_check_mark: Basic Optimistic UI Layer

   - Should respond immediately with success state
   - Should update any necessary info after success (\_id would need an update)

+- ### Advanced Optimistic UI Layer

   - Should report when an error occurs and roll back all changes
   - how to preserve the data?
-  - only allow one request at a time for a single action - toggleable
-    - could add many todos, should only be able to delete one
+  - allow throttling if needed
+    - collect all updates and send last state after X time
+    - Example: toggling the completed state

 - ### Error Handling